 - Access and clean up your data.

 - Do a quick export of people that have donated this year.
-Go to Contacts and type in the filter bar “Gave in Year”, then enter the year for which you’re sending tax summaries.
+Go to Contacts and type in the filter bar “Has Transaction in Year”, then enter the year for which you’re sending tax summaries.
 For example, to find people that donated to your organization in 2017, the filter will be “Gave in Year: 2017”.
 You can then select Create Report on the right sidebar, choose what data you need (name, address, etc) and export as CSV.
 Scroll through the document to make sure names are spelled correctly and addresses look accurate.

 - Buy an NCOA Scrub from Kindful to make sure more mailing addresses are accurate and deliverable.
 You can email email@example.com to request pricing on an NCOA Scrub.